TheDizzler/TriggerAction/readme.md

 >- TransitionEffects changed to be more end-user friendly
 >- Dialogs broken down and refactored (Major changes!)
 >- Interface class for IElement2Ds that can be turned into a TexturePanel
+>- changed Screen update() to no longer take a mousecontroller as a param